CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 Remember that the canonical URL of this nested-page is _http&#58;//www.yoursite.com/about-us/what-we-do/portfolio/_ and we are making it point to a separate portfolio section with the canonical URL of _http&#58;//www.yoursite.com/portfolio/_ (with prettyURLs enabled).

 Save your changes and visit the nested page _http&#58;//www.yoursite.com/about-us/what-we-do/portfolio/_.<br/>
-You'll find that this time, instead of redirecting to _http&#58;//www.yoursite.com/portfolio/, _the nested-page itself shows the same content that you would have seen had you visited _http&#58;//www.yoursite.com/portfolio/_.
+You'll find that this time, instead of redirecting to _http&#58;//www.yoursite.com/portfolio/_, the nested-page itself shows the same content that you would have seen had you visited _http&#58;//www.yoursite.com/portfolio/_.

 If the portfolio section has links to its cloned pages and to its various views (i.e. page-view, folder-view, archive-view etc.), try clicking on them and you'll find that all the links of the portfolio section have now changed automatically and appear as _http&#58;//www.yoursite.com/about-us/what-we-do/portfolio/somepagename.html_, _http&#58;//www.yoursite.com/about-us/what-we-do/portfolio/some-folder/_ etc. instead of the original _http&#58;//www.yoursite.com/portfolio/somepagename.html_, _http&#58;//www.yoursite.com/portfolio/some-folder/_ etc.